abrahamduran/tmdb-movies/README.md

 To run the project, you need to supply your own API key from TMDb.
 This key should be added to the `Info.plist` file under the `TMDBApiKey` key.
 Follow these steps:

 1. Obtain an API key from The Movie Database (TMDb) website.
-2. Open your project's `Info.plist` file in Xcode.
+2. Open the project's `Info.plist` file in Xcode.
 3. Add a new entry with the key `TMDBApiKey` and paste your API key as the value.

 ## Image Loading and Configuration